uploadcare/uploadcare-js-api-clients/README.md

 Sets the name of your JSONP callback function to create files group from a set of files by using their UUIDs.

-#### `pollingTimeoutMilliseconds: number`

-Internally, Upload Client implements polling to ensure that a file is available on CDN or has finished uploading from URL.

-Defaults to `10000` milliseconds (10 seconds).

 #### `maxContentLength: number`